MrRedacted/NeoMux/README.md

 # NeoMux
-A config to make tmux better (neovim compatibility and gruvbox theme)
+A config to make tmux better (neovim compatibility and gruvbox theme).

 Be sure to back up your own .tmux.conf before downloading.